chiya12882/chiya12882/README.md

 ## Anshika Gupta
-#### Hello, :smiley:
+#### Hello, 😊

  I am Anshika Gupta.
 My main interests are Web Development and Data Science.
 Always Excited to learn new things.
-At present I am seeking some good stuff to enhance my technological skills.
+At present I am seeking some good stuff to enhance my technological skills.:heart:
- * :office: I’m currently studying on B.Tech Computer Science.
+ * :office: I’m currently studying on *B.Tech Computer Science*.
- * :telescope: I am currently working on a mini-project of Web Development.
+ * :telescope: I am currently working on a *mini-project of Web Development*.
- * :dancers: I'm looking to collaborate on Web Development Project.
+ * :dancers: I'm looking to collaborate on *Web Development Project*.
  * 📫 ***How to reach me:***
     1. *Email*: anshig674@gmail.com
     2. *LinkedIn*: https://www.linkedin.com/in/anshika-gupta-507383204/